What are the cruciate ligaments?

 Is there a non-surgical treatment for cruciate ligament rupture?

 Surgery may not be advised in certain cases for various reasons.
-If surgery is not an option for some reason, the cat's activity must be severely curtailed, with no jumping or running allowed for up to six weeks.
+If surgery is not an option, the cat's activity must be severely curtailed, with no jumping or running allowed for up to six weeks.
+Veterinary rehabilitation may be recommended to provide additional pain control and minimize muscle loss and stiffness.
 Unfortunately, when left untreated, the cruciate damage will result in a rapid onset of arthritis in the affected joint.
 If surgery is performed, the cat may still develop arthritic changes in the joint, but this will occur much more slowly and to a lesser degree than if surgery is not performed.

 Does obesity play a role in this condition?